Moorish Morocco Tour Itinerary

 Monday 27 April

-Fez, considered the religious and cultural heart of Morocco, boasts a UNESCO World Heritage–listed Old City (Fez el-Bali), the oldest functioning medieval Islamic city in the world.
-We’ll take a guided tour of the medina, exploring its rich history and collecting visual references for our workshops.
+Fez, the religious and cultural heart of Morocco, boasts a UNESCO World Heritage–listed Old City, the oldest functioning medieval Islamic city in the world.
+We’ll take a guided tour of the medina, visiting iconic madrasas and neighbourhoods where artisans continue to ply their trades—from woodworkers to copper beaters and more.
+Along the way, we’ll collect visual references and inspiration for our workshops.

 Day 5 – Fez